persiannlp/parsinlu/README.md

   --learning_rate 5e-5 \
   --num_train_epochs 2.0 \
   --max_seq_length 128 \
-  --output_dir /tmp/debug_qqp/ \
+  --output_dir ../models/ \
   --save_steps -1
 ```

---per_device_train_batch_size 8 \

 Training with the previously defined hyper-parameters yields the following results on the test set:

 ```
 acc = ?
 ```

+To reproduce our numbers with all our baselines, try [`train_and_evaluate_entailment_baselines.sh`](scripts/train_and_evaluate_entailment_baselines.sh) script.

  ### Query Paraphrasing
  QQP is the task of detecting whether two given questions are paraphrases of each other or not.

+ Here are several examples:

 |  Label | Question 1 | Question 2 |
 | :---: | :---: | :---: |